 There are some open source tools and analyses developed by civil society that aim to support users in understanding the relationships between companies and individuals, and related tools in the commercial sector for supporting anti-money laundering processes.

 Across all tools, Python is a reasonably well established language choice (with some civil society tools developed in Ruby) and network or graph visualisation components such as neo4j are common.
-We will discuss this further in the section on beneficial ownership analysis.
+We will discuss this in the section below on analysis tools.

 OpenOwnership is an organisation with the goal of making beneficial ownership data more widely available through technical development, partnerships and research.
 They are the key developers of the BODS data standard and host a global open registry of beneficial ownership data.